Search in Video

-We created the "Search in Video" Video feature using the Watson Generated Captions (Watson Generated Captions for Video – IBM Cloud Video Support) and other uploaded Closed Captions (Adding VTT closed captions files to videos – IBM Cloud Video Support) to enable our users to search for a topic, term, name of a person, phrase or any spoken word in a video and navigate to the point in time of the video.
+We created the "Search in Video" Video feature using the Watson Generated Captions (Watson Generated Captions for Video – IBM Watson Media Support) and other uploaded Closed Captions (Adding VTT closed captions files to videos – IBM Watson Media Support) to enable our users to search for a topic, term, name of a person, phrase or any spoken word in a video and navigate to the point in time of the video.

 Viewers can skim video content within a fraction of a second and find the most relevant parts that they are interested, without painful and time-consuming seeking.

 On which plans will the feature be available?